-If the coordinate variables for a horizontal grid are not longitude and latitude, it is recommended that they be supplied in addition to the required coordinates.
-For example, the Cartesian coordinates of a map projection should be supplied as coordinate variables in addition to the required two-dimensional latitude and longitude variables that are identified via the coordinates attribute.
+To geo-reference data horizontally with respect to the Earth, a grid mapping variable may be provided by the data variable, using the grid_mapping attribute.
+If the coordinate variables for a horizontal grid are not longitude and latitude, then a grid_mapping variable provides the information required to derive longitude and latitude values for each grid location.
+If no grid mapping variable is referenced by a data variable, then longitude and latitude coordinate values shall be supplied in addition to the required coordinates.
+For example, the Cartesian coordinates of a map projection may be supplied as coordinate variables and, in addition, two-dimensional latitude and longitude variables may be supplied via the coordinates attribute on a data variable.
 The use of the axis attribute with values X and Y is recommended for the coordinate variables (see Chapter 4, Coordinate Types).